 These certificates allow you to use Outlook with better protection levels.
 Mobile users can connect to the exchange using the ActiveSync software that will enable it to send and receive emails over a secure environment and sync the data.
 It is trusted by most mail servers and clients and is compatible with all versions of the Microsoft Exchange, including Exchange 2007, 2010, 2013 and 2016.
 Microsoft services like Outlook can be seized by criminals that could lead to sensitive data being compromised.

 1. Sense of trust

-Like all SSL certificates, the Exchange SSL certificate also instils a sense of trust to the client.
-It ensures the client that the interaction is with genuine and authenticates the MS Exchange server while allowing a discrete and secure connection using Outlook Web Access/ App.
+Like all SSL certificates, the Exchange SSL certificate also instills a sense of trust in the client.
+It ensures the client that the interaction is genuine and authenticates the MS Exchange server while allowing a discrete and secure connection using Outlook Web Access/ App.

 A certificate from a trusted third-party like a certificate authority provides the additional trust factor as it is authenticated and validation by a trusted entity.
 Based on the validation levels, the certificates could be entrusted with higher levels of security.